10 reasons to join GTC

-The coaching programme created by our head coach (level 3) Vicky Begg.
+The coaching programme is created by a head coach.
 This changes according to the time of year and focuses, loosely, on a racing season and non-racing season.

 We operate a system of training squads so that sessions are designed to suit a range of athletes and aspirations.